The Common Guild_Robert Barry crop.jpeg

 About The Common Guild

-The Common Guild is a visual arts organisation based in Glasgow, with a varied public programme of exhibitions, projects and events that take place in different locations.
+The Common Guild is a visual arts organisation based in Glasgow, with a varied public programme of exhibitions, projects and events, based in a former school building on the south bank of the River Clyde.
 We are committed to presenting artists’ work in interesting and engaging ways and aim to create world-class contemporary art experiences and discussions.

 With a focus on accessibility, equality, and supporting artists, we are a registered charity, supported by Creative Scotland and through a range of grants and donations.